healthyregions/SDOHPlace-MetadataManager/README.md

 #### Users

-`flask user create`
+`flask user create [username] [email] [password]`

-Create a new user with their name, email, and password.
+Create a new user with their username, email, and password.
+Note that only email and password are used to login, not the username.

 `flask user reset-password`